cheqd/node-docs/architecture/adr-list/adr-002-cheqd-did-method.md

 formatting rules as the created property.
 The `updated` field is `null` if an Update operation has never been performed on the DID document.
 If an updated property exists, it can be the same value as the created property when the difference between the two timestamps is less than one second.
 3. **`deactivated`** (string): If DID has been deactivated, DID document metadata MUST include this property with the boolean value `true`.
 By default this is set to `false`.
 4. **`versionId`** (string): Contains transaction hash of the current DIDDoc version.
-5. **`resources`** (list of resources metadata referred to as [Resource previews](adr-008-ledger-resources.md)| *optional*).
-Cannot be changed by CreateDID or UpdateDID transactions. cheqd ledger stores only the resource identifiers in the DID Doc metadata.
-The remainder of the resources' metadata is added when a DID is resolved.
+5. **`previousVersionId`** (string): A UUID string that represents the version identifier of the previous version of the DID Document.
+The `previousVersionId` field is `null` if an Update operation has never been performed on the DID document
+6. **`nextVersionId`** (string): A UUID string that represents the version identifier of the next version of the DID Document.
+The `nextVersionId` field is `null` if an Update operation has never been performed on the DID document

 #### Example of DIDDoc metadata